moinwiki/moin/docs/admin/configure.rst

                               hierarchiv=False, ),
     )

+The *_acl variables are dictionaries specifying the ACLs for each namespace.
+See the docs about ACLs.

 The `uri` depends on the kind of storage backend and stores you want to use, see below.
 Usually it is a URL-like string in the form of::